AxiansITSecurity/Restsh/README.md

 ## Dependencies

-Restsh works only under the bash shell and needs standard linux utilities like sed, grep, etc.
+restsh works only under the bash shell and needs standard linux utilities like sed, grep, etc.

 Further dependencies are: